 The association puts great focus on strengthening our members’ salary progression and improving their working conditions.
 The association works systematically towards strengthening the union officials’ competence and activity.
 Our union officials constitute the core of the association.
 The success of the association depends strongly upon their knowledge and ability to work locally towards the association’s goals.
 Their involvement, hard work and achievement are decisive elements for the development and professionalism of the association.

 Our key objectives are to secure our members’ interests in four areas:

 The Association of Social Scientists has signed a Nordic agreement of cooperation.
 Members of similar associations for social scientists in the Nordic countries may receive help from The Association of Social Scientists when employed in Norway.

-The average annual salary for all members of the Association was NOK 495 000 in 2011.
-The average annual salary for all male members in 2011 was NOK 522 000, whereas the average salary for all female members was NOK 481 000.
+The average annual salary for all members of the Association was NOK 556 764 in 2014.
+The average annual salary for all male members in 2014 was NOK 585 054, whereas the average salary for all female members was NOK 542 928.

 The results of our annual salary surveys are available to our members our members’ web (login required).
-These surveys stand out as one of our most popular membership benefits.
+These annual surveys stand out as one of our most popular membership benefits.

-The Association works continuously with developing the internal and external information routines.
+The association works continuously with developing the internal and external information routines.
 Members are informed of important measures through e-mail and through information published on our web site as well as on our members’ web and through social media.